terrytaylorbonn/terrytaylorbonn.github.io/7-the-future.markdown

 <br>

 Note: The eventual goal for this section is to discuss future directions of the next gen of AI tools and how to stay ahead of the pack.
-But right now I am not sure about this... so I just add this text about the future of AI in general (my thoughts).
+But right now I am not sure about this... so I just added this text about the future of AI in general (my thoughts).

 <br>